 - Educational background

 - Licenses and certificates

-As part of the recruitment process you will also be requested to answer a simple questionnaire for legal purposes.
-Expect questions such as ‘are you legally authorized to work on the U.S.? or ‘has your driver’s license ever been suspended or revoked?
+As part of the recruitment process, you will also be requested to answer a simple questionnaire for legal purposes.
+Expect questions such as ‘are you legally authorized to work in the U.S.? or ‘has your driver’s license ever been suspended or revoked?